 - 1/2 cup coriander/cilantro, finely chopped

 - 1/2 teaspoon chat masala, optional, available in Indian stores

 - oil for frying

-- Remove the spinach stem and wash the leaves.
-Pat dry and finely chop them.
+- Wash spinach leaves.
+Remove the stem.
+Pat dry and finely chop the leaves.

-- Heat the oil in a deep bottomed pan.
-Throw-in cumin seeds.
-Let them crackle.
-Add the chopped spinach.
-Saute until the water evaporates from it.
+- In a deep bottomed pan, add the oil and heat it.
+Throw in cumin seeds.
+Allow it to crackle.
+Add chopped spinach.
+Saute it until the water evaporates from it.
 Press it to the kadhai to ensure no moisture.

 - Boil three or four potatoes.
 Remove the skin.
 Mash them.